FAQ about Testing Orders

 How do I provide the Notice of Intention to the source individual? |

-You must personally serve the Notice of Intention Form to the source individual—see the Serving Documents section for what you must do to personally serve the Notice. (close) |
+You must personally serve the Notice of Intention Form to the source individual—see the Serving Documents section for what you must do to serve the Notice personally. (close) |

 I received a Notice of Intention, what does that mean? |

 If you have been served a Notice of Intention where you are named the source individual, it means that the exposed individual (also named in the Notice) believes they recently came into contact with your blood or other bodily substance in a circumstance set out in the Emergency Intervention Disclosure Act and believe they may have been exposed to Hepatitis B, Hepatitis C, and/or HIV as a result.
-The date and circumstances of the exposure are also indicated on the Notice.
-The Notice indicates that the exposed individual intends to apply to the court for a Testing Order requiring you to be tested to determine if they may have been exposed to these diseases as a result of coming into contact with your blood or other bodily substance. (close) |
+The date and cases of the exposure are also indicated on the Notice.
+The Notice indicates that the exposed individual intends to apply to the court for a Testing Order requiring you to be tested to determine if they may have been exposed to these diseases due to coming into contact with your blood or other bodily substance. (close) |

 I received a Notice of Intention, what do I do now? |

 You can agree to be voluntarily tested for Hepatitis B, Hepatitis C and/or HIV and avoid potential court action for a Testing Order.
-To do so, follow the actions set out in the Notice of Intention to be voluntarily tested and give your consent to have the test results disclosed to the exposed individual’s physician.
+To do so, follow the steps set out in the Notice of Intention to be voluntarily tested and consent to have the test results disclosed to the exposed individual’s physician.
 If you do not agree to be voluntarily tested, the exposed individual may apply to the court for a Testing Order requiring you to be tested for Hepatitis B, Hepatitis C and/or HIV.
 The application to the court can take place as soon as 3 days after the date you were served with the Notice.
 The court may grant a Testing Order if the criteria set out in the Emergency Intervention Disclosure Act are met.
 Failure to comply with a Testing Order can result in a fine of up to $10,000 per day. (close) |

 What is the value in knowing a source individual's test results? |

-Knowing the source individual’s Hepatitis B, Hepatitis C, and HIV test results provides information that may assist the exposed individual and their physician in making decisions about post-exposure prophylaxis and/and treatment for these diseases. (close) |
+Knowing the source individual’s Hepatitis B, Hepatitis C, and HIV test results provides information that may assist the exposed individual and their physician in deciding post-exposure prophylaxis and/or treatment for these diseases. (close) |

 What is the Application to Obtain a Testing Order? |

 The Application to Obtain a Testing Order is a required form an exposed individual must use to apply to the court for a Testing Order to have another person tested for Hepatitis B, Hepatitis C or HIV under the Emergency Intervention Disclosure Act.
 The Application must be filed with the court, and the applicant (exposed individual) must also personally serve the Application on the source individual.
-Refer to Serving Documents section for information on how documents are served. (close) |
+Refer to the Serving Documents section for information on how documents are served. (close) |

-When is an Application to Obtain a Testing Order required? |
+When is an application to Obtain a Testing Order required? |

-The Application to Obtain a Testing Order is required if the source individual did not attend for voluntary testing before or within 3 days after being served the Notice of Intention. (close) |
+The Application to Obtain a Testing Order is required if the source individual did not attend voluntary testing before or within 3 days after being served the Notice of Intention. (close) |

-How do I complete the Application form?? |
+How do I complete the Application form? |

-The exposed individual can fill in the following information on the Application to Obtain a Testing Order on-line and then print the completed form, or you can print the form and fill it in by hand:
+The exposed individual can fill in the following information on the Application to Obtain a Testing Order online and then print the completed form, or you can print the form and fill it in by hand:

 The Provincial Court registry office will fill in the court file number, court location and the date, time and location of the court hearing when you file the Application with the court. |